rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

 type: article
 created_date: '2015-03-24'
 created_by: David Hendler
-last_modified_date: '2018-02-13'
+last_modified_date: '2018-10-25'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Stephanie Fillmon
-product: Cloud Servers
+product: undefined
-product_url: cloud-servers
+product_url: undefined
 ---

 You can use a comma-separated-values (CSV) invoice to filter and manipulate your Rackspace